esbenp/pdf-bot/README.md

 ### Configuration

 `pdf-bot` comes packaged with sensible defaults.
 At the very minimum you must have a config file in the same folder from which you are executing `pdf-bot` with a `storagePath` given.
+However, in reality what you probably want to do is use the `pdf-bot install` command to generate a configuration file and then use an alias `ALIAS pdf-bot = "pdf-bot -c /home/pdf-bot.config.js"`

 `pdf-bot.config.js`
 ```js